 Our common stock is listed on the New York Stock Exchange ("NYSE") under the symbol "RRC."
-During 2006, trading volume averaged 1.1 million shares per day.
-The following table shows the quarterly high and low sale prices, cash dividends declared and volumes as reported on the NYSE composite tape for the past two years (as adjusted for a three-for-two stock split effected December 2, 2005).
+During 2007, trading volume averaged 1.6 million shares per day.
+The following table shows the quarterly high and low sale prices, cash dividends declared and volumes as reported on the NYSE composite tape for the past two years and for the first quarter of 2008.